mgt-lya/Sth/AdvProSprint1.md

 OpenCV installed.</p>
 <ul>
 <li>We use OpenCV 3.4.8, configured through system environment variables and Visual Studio.</li>
-<li>For stability reasons, we recommend running the project with a lower OpenCV version.  <a href="https://github.com/opencv/opencv%20/t%20_new">Official sources</a></li>
+<li>For stability reasons, we recommend running the project with a lower OpenCV version.
+See <a href="https://github.com/opencv/opencv%20/t%20_new">official sources</a></li>
 </ul>
 <h2 id="utilization">Utilization</h2>
 <ol>